-Brand development and putting the essentials in place
+B2B brand development and putting a B2B marketing strategy in place

 Brand development – this blog focuses on what a brand really means – and how to put the building blocks in place for successful brand development.

 There are multiple reasons why you may wish to launch a new brand or take your brand one step further.
 You may want to:

 - Bring disparate parts of your business under one brand.

 - Split out your organization into divisions or service areas, making a clear distinction between them.

 - Export products or sell services overseas .

 - Forge a new identity following a merger or takeover.